 One great thing about Maui is the weather is often very different in different parts of the Island.
 It is hugely influenced by the wind direction and the Cool trade winds were whipping round as far as Napili and bringing the temperature down and the rain with it.
 We decided to get the hell out of their and check out some other beaches.

 This is especially good for beginners or inexperienced snorkelers.
 The Snorkelling is pretty good too regardless.
 There are large amounts of healthy coral growing on the Rocks and reef structures lining the beach.
-And there are plenty of fish to be seen.
-It’s the usual suspects of Hawaiian reef fish and we don’t regularly see anything too exciting on this reef.
-But it is a very good introduction to Hawaain ocean-life.
+And there is plenty of fish to be seen.
+It’s the usual suspect of Hawaiian reef fish and we don’t regularly see anything too exciting on this reef.
+But it is a very good introduction to Hawaain’s ocean life.

-After a while floating around in the water taking in the marine life we headed back to the beach to warm up.
+After a while of floating around in the water taking in the marine life, we headed back to the beach to warm up.
 And after an hour or so doing very little I was getting bored so headed off for a more adventurous snorkel.
 The Black Rock back wall.

 Secret Snorkelling Spot – Black Rock Back Wall

-We don’t know if this is really secret or if we are just lucky but we rarely find anyone here when we are snorkelling, and considering this is in close proximity to two of the most popular snorkelling location on the island then it seems like it’s not really well known about.
+We don’t know if this is really secret or if we are just lucky but we rarely find anyone here when we are snorkeling, and considering this is in close proximity to two of the most popular snorkeling location on the island then it seems like it’s not really well known about.
 Or maybe it is and people are just cautious.
 As here is the Rub.

-But once out on the back wall…it is some of the best snorkelling on Maui.
-As you can see from the map above the Backside stretches all the way from Lionel’s point, along the back of the Sheraton and down to the Block rock outcrops that are accessible from Kaanapali Beach.
+But once out on the back wall…it is some of the best snorkeling on Maui.
+As you can see from the map above the Backside stretches all the way from Lionel’s point, along the back of the Sheraton, and down to the Block rock outcrops that are accessible from Kaanapali Beach.
 What you can’t see on the Map is that this is a 400m(1300ft) swim both ways.
 And there is sure to be a current running one way or the other.
 It is also an 80-100ft high solid cliff face that plunges into the ocean.
 There is nowhere to stop or have a rest and the harsh sharp rocks and waves will not allow you to hold on and probably cut you quite badly.
-So really unless you are very confident the swim is no issues at all.
+So really unless you are very confident the swim is no issue at all.
 It’s probably best to just avoid this area.
-And if there is large swell, high winds or any less favourable conditions you should definitely avoid.
+And if there is a large swell, high winds, or any less favorable conditions you should definitely avoid it.